scrabbletank/farhome-rules/rulesdoc.md

 You have training in arcane spells.

 #### Wrestler
-You add 2 superior dice when making Strength rolls to grapple, move or shove a creature.
+You add a superior die when making Strength rolls to grapple, move or shove a creature.
 When making an opportunity attack you can grapple instead.

 #### Overswing
 Once per turn, when making an attack or maneuver you may add 1 failure and 1 critical success to your attack roll.